wingillis/wingillis.github.io/content/cv/_index.md

 [**Flash Nano: Electrical "nerve cuff" could help treat chronic disease**](https://web.archive.org/web/20171129094145/http://nanotechweb.org/cws/article/tech/68261)

-Note: some links may not work due to age.
-I used links from the [Wayback Machine](https://archive.org/web/) to preserve content.
+_Note: some links may not work due to age.
+I attempted to use the [Wayback Machine](https://archive.org/web/) to re-link to some of the content._